Skip to main content

 Obsessive-Compulsive Disorder (OCD)

 Obsessive Compulsive Disorder or OCD causes people to have thoughts and ideas in their head that they just cannot get rid of so they are forced to act on these thoughts over and over again.
-They simply are not able to get the fears, thoughts or ideas out of their mind.
+They simply are not able to get the fears, thoughts, or ideas out of their mind.

-Obsessive Compulsive Disorder is often used to describe people in an offhand manner for being an extremely meticulous person.
-Although this is not entirely incorrect, a person suffering from this disorder is often characterized for their obsessive, intrusive thoughts and related compulsions.
-This rituals when performed attempt to neutralize the obsession somewhat and create a feeling of control.
+Although this is not entirely incorrect, a person suffering from this disorder is often characterized by obsessive, intrusive thoughts and related compulsions.
+These rituals when performed attempt to neutralize the obsession somewhat and create a feeling of control.

 Symptoms of Obsessive Compulsive Disorder include: